South India hit by flooding | DW | 09.08.2019

-At least 22 people have been confirmed dead after monsoon level rains devastated the southern Indian state of Kerala.
+At least 37 people have been confirmed dead after monsoon level rains devastated the Indian states of Kerala and Karnataka.

-Evacuations efforts affected roughly 22,000 people and authorities closed Kochi International airport on Friday.
+Evacuations efforts affected roughly 22,000 people and authorities closed Kochi International airport, in southern state Kerala, on Friday.
 The rains also caused 20 landslides across the state; authorities fear a number of people are trapped under the mud.

 Kerala Chief Minister Pinarayi Vijayan said "all arrangements have been put in place to deal with the disaster."
 The Indian government plans to fly rescue equipment in by helicopter, he added.